Detecting Gas Leaks

 After a short time it became very apparent that a gas detector is a VITAL device to have in a home if there are gas appliances.
 They work far far better than any nose.
 When it comes to finding out if gas going where it shouldn’t and avoiding explosions, they’re great.

-And when DIYing a gas stove restoration, gas detectors are essential to the job.
+And when DIYing a gas stove restoration, gas detectors are essential to the job done.
 Many gas stove owners don’t want to or are afraid to get familiar enough with their stoves.
 So if you take on a previously owned vintage gas stove chances are pretty good it hasn’t been maintained well enough and should be checked carefully.
 Gaskets, valves, seals, vents,

 Sadly, the unit’s power and setting dial broke only after three months – not a good outcome for such a pricey item.
 But the manufacturer stood by their warranty.
 They repaired the unit at no cost to me.
 It’s back home, working again.
 But I don’t use it as much, since I’ve addressed the major problems.
 It feels very comforting, however, to have one in the house.